soumyajit4419/AI_For_Social_Good/README.md

 - `Dataset` : All the collected and cleaned dataset
 - `Data_Collection` : Code for scraping data from reddit and twitter
 - `Src` : All The source code for text preprocessing and building ml models
-- `Pretrained_Models` : All the Pretrained Models and tokenizers:
+- `Pretrained_Models` : All the Pretrained Models and tokenizers

 ## License